Summit Community Services Society

 Katrina Heyde

-Katrina Heyde has recently returned to her hometown Cranbrook after a 15 year hiatus in Montreal.
-She has over a decade experience in non profits as a director, and co chaired the board for a small refugee rights non profit for 3 years before moving back here.
+She has over a decade of experience as a director in non-profits and co-chaired the board for a small refugee rights non-profit for 3 years before moving back to the Kootenays.

 Katrina works for Kootenay Employment Services and is responsible for their WorkBC program across the East Kootenay.